 My Camera Gear

 24mm-70mm 2.8 II – This lens is a spectacular lens.
 If you can afford it, this zoom lens will replace most of your lenses with it’s sharp images!
 I’m obsessed.
-You can purchase this lens used on eBay, just be mindful of who you are buying from and check for return policies.

 50 mm 1.4 lens– This is the lens I use most often, like everyday!
 I usually start every shoot with this lens and especially for flat lays.
 This lens or the “nifty fifty” 50mm 1.8 (which is significantly cheaper) is the lens I recommend starting out with.